Categories

 To automate your savings, use an app like Acorns or Qapital.
 These apps allow you to set up automatic savings plans, plan, and invest without making withdrawals at specific times as traditional banks do.

-5. Start Investing in Yourself
+5. Start Investing In Yourself

 Another great way to prepare for the future is by investing in yourself.
 There are many ways to invest in yourself, such as: